I love making non-alcoholic versions of classic cocktails, they taste great!

-My brother and I liked this for different reasons.
+My brother and I liked this recipe for different reasons.
 He liked that you can taste the beer; I liked that you couldn't taste the beer.
 He would've preferred it a little sweeter; I liked that it was only mildly sweet.
 My husband liked that no salt was needed!
-(This is a good bread for people looking to reduce their sodium intake.)
+This is a great bread recipe for people looking to reduce their sodium intake.

 - 2 1/2 cups flour

 - 1/4 cup raisins